Travel & Outdoors

-Around that same time, the Maryland Department of Natural Resources announced that the Chesapeake Bay blue crab population fell 30 percent this year, driven largely by the lowest number of juveniles since records began in 1989.
-Adult males were also well below their long-term average, though there was a slight increase in females, still far from their target.
+Around that same time, the Maryland Department of Natural Resources announced that the Chesapeake Bay blue crab population fell by 30 percent this year, driven largely by the lowest number of juveniles since records began in 1989.
+Adult males were also well below their long-term average, though there was a slight increase in females—still far from their target.

 Miller sees the source of these statistics firsthand every winter when, from December through March, he leads the Maryland portion of the bay-wide winter dredge survey, which estimates the annual abundance of blue crabs in the estuary.

 At only 26 degrees on a quiet January morning in 2020, a pile of piping-hot summer crabs feels like another lifetime.
 Frost covers the deck of the Mydra Ann, a 45-foot deadrise workboat run by lifelong waterman Roger Morris, as its hull pushes through the icy narrows of Tilghman Island out toward the open bay.

 Using GPS coordinates, the men monitor 750 sites, dropping the iron dredge off the boat’s stern into the deep, dark water below, its heavy chain unrolling with a manic whirr.
 For exactly one minute, at a speed of three knots, Morris then drags the machinery along the bay bottom before hauling up its findings, which on a good run should include even a handful of slow-moving crabs.